xoxzo/blog.xoxzo.com/content/The Way We Work/online-team-camp-2020-en.md

 ![Xoxzo People on Whereby]({filename}/images/team-camp-2020-group-picture.png)

 We split the Camp into 2 days.
 One issue we have by having the camp online is the timezone differences of each of our colleagues.
-We have formal a core time of four hours each day (between 1 PM to 5 PM) where everyone overlaps, so we the time where we can have *"everyone present"* is limited.
+We have a formal core time of four hours each day (between 1 PM to 5 PM) where everyone overlaps, so the time where we can have *"everyone present"* is limited.

 ## Day 1